humanitiesNerd/Culturia/README.md

 This might seem exagerated, but it's not.
 Downloads are sloooooooow and after hours of waiting you kinda resent the fact that the same package has to be downloaded over and over again.

-Now, the current problem is that sometimes the graph printng stops because some package or request node vertices havo NO outgoing edges.
+Now, the current problem is that sometimes the graph printing stops because some package or request node vertices havo NO outgoing edges.
 And no incoming edges :-/

 On another side, thhere are NO edges without start or end